sgupta38/FutureHomes/README.md

 # FutureHomes
 IoT based home automation.

+**Note:** Directory structure is temporary.
+All these directories will be moved to another location once the actual work starts.

 This project is for getting familiar with various home automation protocols and the hardware used for controlling various devices like Light, Camera, AC, Motors etc.

 **PROJECT   TYPE:** Custom